tacettinkustu/microverse-awesome-books/README.md

 > This is a project that displays a list of books and allows you to add and remove books from that list.

 It is built as a part of Microverse Web Developer Course.
+This page is not responsive.
+It will be made responsive in future studies.

 ![Ekran Alıntısı](https://user-images.githubusercontent.com/51737508/124498925-d4989f80-ddc5-11eb-9a99-6eb3126ee9c7.PNG)